-In addition to the procedures set forth above, the Office of Contract Compliance shall also undertake special measures to assist SBEs in overcoming barriers to participation on City contracts.
-This assistance will be offered directly by the City, as well as by Cityreferral to other assistance agencies with established, comprehensive, and continuous SBE development programs.
+- B. Direct assistance to SBEs.
+In addition to the procedures set forth in subsection A of this section, the office of contract compliance shall also undertake special measures to assist SBEs in overcoming barriers to participation on city contracts.
+This assistance will be offered directly by the city, as well as by city referral to other assistance agencies with established, comprehensive, and continuous SBE development programs.
 Businesses requiring management and technical assistance will be identified through a questionnaire, through personal experience with these businesses, and through requests for assistance.
-The Office of Contract Compliance will offer the following direct assistance to SBEs:

-- (a) Provide counseling and training sessions for SBEs.
-City staff will be available to interested business representatives to explain (in detail) instructions for preparation of bid specifications, the City's procurement policies, procedures and general bid requirements.
-The SBE Program Officer will coordinate and follow-up all requests for assistance to insure that all necessary information was provided. - (b) Provide coordination and referral to existing business development organizations. - (c) Sponsor intensive workshops and training sessions on identified SBE problem areas, i.e., pricing and estimating, joint venture formation, accounting principles, marketing, etc.
+The office of contract compliance will offer the following direct assistance to SBEs: - Provide counseling and training sessions for SBEs.
+City staff will be available to interested business representatives to explain (in detail) instructions for preparation of bid specifications, the city's procurement policies, procedures and general bid requirements.
+The SBE program officer will coordinate and follow up all requests for assistance to ensure that all necessary information was provided. - 2.
+Provide coordination and referral to existing business development organizations. - 3.
+Sponsor intensive workshops and training sessions on identified SBE problem areas (i.e., pricing and estimating, joint venture formation, accounting principles, marketing, etc.).